mlabs-haskell/cardano-open-oracle-protocol/README.md

 ```

 Additionally, each cli tool provided by COOP support a `--help` flag that
-provides detailed explanation on the purpose of commands and their options:
+provides the detailed explanation of the purpose of commands and their options:

 ```sh
 [coop-env ~ coop-tutorial] $ coop-plutus-cli --help